maxjtodd/SentimentAnalysis/README.md

-Hello!
-This project is in early stages at the moment.
+Max Todd
+Stage 4

+# Running (reccomended)
+1. Download the conda environment using: $ conda create --name <env name you want> --file <env.txt>

+2. Activate the environment with conda activate <env name you want>

-The dataset can be downloaded from: https://www.kaggle.com/datasets/bhavikjikadara/tweets-dataset
+3. The dataset can be downloaded from: https://www.kaggle.com/datasets/bhavikjikadara/tweets-dataset

-to ./data/twitter/tweets.csv
+    - Download to ./data/original directory

+4. Run preprocessing.py

+5. Free to use model.py at this point

+## Manual
+- Download the dataset
+- dataMods.ipynb has the preprocessing code needed, can save wherever you want from that point